How to Hammer Rebar Into the Ground

 5. Use an Angle Grinder:

-Stand two rebar pieces upright on either side of where they will be hammered into the ground and connect them with iron bars, then take an angle grinder and cut off the exposed parts of each where they rest on the ground.
+Stand two rebar pieces upright on either side, where they will be hammered into the ground, and connect them with iron bars.
+Then, take an angle grinder and cut off the exposed parts of each where they rest on the ground.
 When you’ve done this, remove all connecting metal bars and set them aside.

 6. Cut to Size:

-Cut your rebar pieces to size using either a hacksaw, grinder or angle grinder where they jut out of the ground.
+Cut your rebar pieces to size using either a hacksaw, grinder, or angle grinder where they jut out of the ground.
 After doing this, hammer them down to secure them in a place where they protrude from the surface you hammered them into.
+You can also use a sledgehammer or iron wedge to help drive them deeper into the ground.

 7. Use a Jackhammer:

-Use an iron bar to wedge your rebar into place underneath where it will be hammered into the ground (or wall or roof).
-Then take a jackhammer and hammer the rebar all the way through.
-Be careful not to damage the surrounding area as you hammer.
+Use an iron bar to wedge your rebar underneath, where it will be hammered into the ground (or wall or roof), then take a jackhammer and hammer the rebar all the way through.
+Take your time doing this wildly if you are hammering the iron bar into a wall or roof to make sure that it can hold its weight.

 8. Use an Electric Drill: